 - Can I trust people I really don’t know that well to love my child as much as I do?

-Read these four main bullet points again and pause for just a few seconds after each one to let them sink in.
+Read these four main bullet points again and pause for just a few seconds after each one to let it sink in.

-So the key for prospective adoptive families then is to understand and appreciate BOTH perspectives.
+So the key for adopting parents is to understand and appreciate BOTH perspectives.
 “Separate Your History From Their Present” means continuing to find meaning and purpose in the experiences that led you to adoption.
 It also means being careful not to let that past prevent you from focusing fully on the expectant parents and their situation when writing your adoption profile, responding to their emails and phone calls, and meeting with them to explore the possibilities.

-There are a lot of reasons why families adopt, but what many families fail to appreciate is that for the most part, those reasons are not particularly important to the expectant parents.
+There are a lot of reasons why people adopt, but what many people fail to appreciate is that for the most part, those reasons are not particularly important to the expectant parents.
 Quite simply, expectant parents are consumed with their own situation when they meet you and are rightly focused on figuring out what is best for them and their child, not what you might need.

 Given the divergent perspectives described above, failing to separate your history from their present creates opportunities for verbal and non-verbal miscommunication.
 You will probably never know that it even occurred.
 You just won’t have a match.
 The families who deep down in their gut understand this will likely communicate more effectively, match more quickly, and develop a stronger long-term relationship based on true compassion, patience, and love.